mechalas/hue-control/README.md

 # Color Names

-The color naming scheme used by Hue Manager and the huectl Python module is taken from the [Martian Color Wheel](http://warrenmars.com/visual_art/theory/colour_wheel/colour_wheel.htm), a 24-hue color wheel with two shades and two saturation levels per hue, designed by artist Warren Mars.
+The color naming scheme used by Hue Manager and the huectl Python module is taken from the [Martian Color Wheel](http://warrenmars.com/visual_art/theory/colour_wheel/colour_wheel.htm), a 24-hue color wheel with two shades and two saturation levels per hue, providing a total of 120 color names, designed by artist Warren Mars.

 The names on this color wheel do not always accurately reflect the color emitted by a Hue lamp for a number of reasons, not the least of which is that the light color we see is influenced heavily by the surfaces it illuminates, but it does come close enough and functions as a reasonable "language" for describing colors in terms that are easily understood by a lay person.
 It is also the only serious attempt to assign workable, human-friendly names to colors via a (reasonably) [scientific process](http://warrenmars.com/visual_art/theory/colour_wheel/evolution/evolution.htm).